ebellocchia/telegram_payment_bot/README.md

 Test mode can be used to test the bot without any effect to the users of the group.
 When active:
 - Users are not kicked from the group if they don't have a username or don't have paid, both when running a command and during periodical checks
 - Emails are not sent to the users that haven't paid yet

+Moreover, the payment task period will be applied in minutes instead of hours.
+This allows to quickly check if it is working.

 ## Translation